g00341288/g00341288.github.io/_posts/2016-11-4-translating-a-request-for-data-into-a-sql-query-a-worked-example-post.md

 {% highlight sql %}

-/* the number of employees in each job in each department, the department they are in, their job title
+/* the number of employees in each job in each department, their job title
 */
-SELECT E.DEPTNO, D.DNAME, E.JOB, COUNT(E.JOB)
+SELECT D.DNAME, E.JOB, COUNT(E.JOB)
 FROM EMP E
 WHERE E.DEPTNO = D.DEPTNO
-GROUP BY E.JOB;
+GROUP BY D.DNAME, E.JOB;

 {% endhighlight %}